ranganathanlab/pySCA/docs/source/install.rst

 :path2output: name of the directory where to output the SCA results (default:
               `output/`)

+:path2pymol: path to PyMOL executable.
+If unset -- the default -- pySCA will
+             look for PyMOL in the system PATH.
+This variable will only need to be set if PyMOL is installed in an exotic location and cannot be started by simply running :code:`pymol` in the terminal.

 If you ever want to change these variables at a later time, edit the `settings.py` file and then **re-install** pySCA.
 Follow the installation